dabeaz/curio/README.rst

 About
 -----
-Curio was created by David Beazley (@dabeaz).  http://www.dabeaz.com
+Curio is the creation of David Beazley (@dabeaz).  http://www.dabeaz.com

-It is a young project.
-All contributions welcome.

 P.S.
 ----